Leundai/twanalyze/frontend/README.md

 ## Build + Deploy Project

-To deploy, first run `expo build:web`.
+To deploy, first run `yarn build` (alternatively, `expo build:web`).
 This will create the static web files and place them in a directory named "web-build" in the "frontend" directory.

 ### Serving the site locally